Interactive Journalism MA

 - Q&A with Laura Oliver [City class of '07], community coordinator, news at the Guardian.
 Managing Online Communities blog, March 2011

-You should have at least a good second-class degree in any subject.
+You should have an upper second class honours degree in any subject.
 Consideration will be given to mature applicants who can demonstrate substantial work experience

 A high level of numeracy and familiarity with computers and software is expected, along with English at native-speaker level.